iantbutler01/tidal_interview/README.md

 Assuming you've changed nothing else you can find the outputs of a successful run

+at

+`/tmp/tidal/comments`

-at /tmp/tidal/comments and /tmp/tidal/submissions
+and

+`/tmp/tidal/submissions`

-Data taken from a sample is stored in tidal_data.zip and can be unzipped and explored with something like
+Data taken from a sample run is stored in tidal_data.zip and can be unzipped and explored with something like parquet-tools.

-parquet-tools.